bwNetFlow/bwNetFlow/README.md

 ## Deployment

 For deploying the bwNetFlow suite we provide Ansible scripts or Docker / Docker-Compose description.

-tbd
+The processing side requires a Kafka cluster with a number of topics arranged to the individual needs.
+A typical pipeline is a topic fed by goflow, which is read and rewritten to an additional topic by the enricher, which is in turn splitted into tenant-specific topics using the splitter component.
+The consuming side is availible here: https://github.com/bwNetFlow/demo